iamnrr/iamnrr.github.io/Binary Classification using PySpark/README.md

 ## Project Description:

-This project is to learn Spark through experimentation by performing different exercises.
 In this project, I will implement binary logistic regression model to the baby name dataset to predict the sex of a person based on their age, name, and state they were born in.
 To train the model, I used the data found in baby-names/names-classifier.

 ## Getting Started